How a Self-Portrait Changed My Life

 There was a time when I was feeling drained, depleted, small, powerless, isolated and unhappy with myself.
 But then I took a self-portrait.
 And the person I came face to face with was a strong, powerful, capable, brave, beautiful, successful woman.
 I couldn’t believe she was me.

-That photograph opened my eyes to a whole new world.
-That photograph awakened something in my soul and led me to my journey of self-realization.
+That self-portrait photograph opened my eyes to a whole new world.
+It awakened something in my soul and led me on a journey of self-realization.

 COURTESY OF PAZIT PEREZ PHOTOGRAPHS